Thomas Darcy, 1st Baron Darcy de Darcy: Family

 The Darcy family had held lands in Lincolnshire since the Domesday survey, wherein it appears that one Norman de Areci held thirty lordships in that county by the Conqueror's gift.
 A little later the name became d'Arci, later d'Arcy and finally Darcy.
 In the reign of Edward III they acquired by marriage other possessions in various counties, among which was the family seat of Templehurst (or Temple Hurst), near Selby in Yorkshire.
 Sir William Darcy died on 30 May 1488, leaving his only son and heir Thomas who was over twenty-one years of age.

 Marriage and issue

-He married as his first wife Dousabella Tempest (died before 1500), daughter and heiress of Sir Richard Tempest of Ribblesdale, North Yorkshire and Mabel, daughter of Walter Strickland.
+He married as his first wife Dousabella Tempest (died before 1500), daughter and heiress of Sir Richard Tempest of Ribblesdale, North Riding of Yorkshire and Mabel, daughter of Walter Strickland.
 They had three sons and a daughter: